 Switching from fossil fuels to renewables is what we need to achieve an emission-free world.
 With heating contributing significantly to carbon emissions, it is the need of the hour to switch to low-carbon solutions such as heat pumps.

-Both air source heat pumps in the UK and ground source heat pumps are favorable alternatives for home heating to both newly built homes but also for retrofits.
+Both air source heat pumps in the UK and ground source heat pumps are favourable alternatives for home heating to both newly built homes but also for retrofits.
 Whether you choose an air source or ground source heating system, you will significantly lower emissions and pave the way to a sustainable future.

 The IEA believes that it is a realistic solution to increase heat pump installations significantly by 2028, in order to achieve net zero, and this means that homeowners can expect to make this transition in the coming years.